pixie-io/docs.px.dev/content/en/tutorials/pixie-101/request-tracing.md

 ## HTTP Errors per Service

+Once the service graph has identified HTTP errors for an individual service in your cluster, you'll want to drill down into the stats for that particular service.

-> Clicking on any pod, node, service, or namespace name in Pixie’s UI will open a script showing a high-level overview for that entity.
+Pixie's UI makes it easy to quickly navigate between Kubernetes resources.
+Clicking on any pod, node, service, or namespace name in the UI will open a script showing a high-level overview for that entity.

 4. From the `SERVICE` column in the **Services** table, click on the `px-sock-shop/carts` service.